top of page

 Atlantis hotel- 107$

-While walking alone, nothing terrible happened to me, but I heard awful stories in the hostel from other travelers.
-For instance, a guy fought off a local man who tried to steal his cell phone on Ipanema beach.
-One of the most popular beaches.
+While walking alone, nothing terrible happened to me, but I heard awful stories from other travelers in the hostel.
+For instance, a guy fought off a local man who tried to steal his cell phone on Ipanema Beach, one of the most popular beaches.

-The moral of the story is to try not to have or show anything valuable.
+The moral of the story is to avoid having or showing anything valuable.
 The goal is to blend in with the environment.
 But, of course, you'll need your phone; just don't flaunt it or leave it out.

-I stayed near Copacabana and Ipanema beach.
-Both are very crowded and beautiful; reminding me of South Beach in Miami.
+I also want to state to always be AWARE of your surroundings.
+I stayed near Copacabana and Ipanema Beach.
+Both are very crowded and beautiful, reminding me of South Beach in Miami.
 While on the beach, you have people trying to sell you things 24/7 (so be prepared to say NO a lot), and if you look like me, you'll stick out like a sore thumb.
 So people will talk to you a lot, and you'll get a lot of stares (just roll with it).

 Language